kubesphere/website/content/en/docs/upgrade/Air-Gapped-Upgrade-with-KubeKey.md

     privateRegistry: dockerhub.kubekey.local
 ```

-#### Upgrades your single-node cluster to KubeSphere v3.0.0 and Kubernetes v1.17.9 (default)
+#### Upgrade your multi-node cluster to KubeSphere v3.0.0 and Kubernetes v1.17.9 (default)

 ```bash
 ./kk upgrade -f config-sample.yaml
 ```

-To upgrade Kubernetes to a specific version, please explicitly provide the version after the flag `--with-kubernetes`.
+To upgrade Kubernetes to a specific version, explicitly provide the version after the flag `--with-kubernetes`.
 Available versions are:

 - v1.15.12
 - v1.16.8, v1.16.10, v1.16.12, v1.16.13